 HEET and PowerOptions (joint comments) - Consumer protection is of course a critical point.
 Perhaps affordability should be added too since the gas utilities’ comments below conflate consumer protection with installing new expensive gas mains.

 In addition, the six mandates for the Department include the term “equity.”
 Income equity is a much narrower term and can be considered redundant with affordability.
 Restricting equity to income would mean equity could not be considered in terms of safety, access, health, etc.

+Jonathan Buonocore – Agree that there will be benefits to aligning with the six mandates of the department.
+Additionally, some careful thought will be needed in developing the definition and the measures to track and verify “equity”.
+The definition of “equity” should carefully measure the distribution of populations receiving services and exposed to hazards from the utility gas system.

 LDCs (Berkshire, Eversource, Liberty, National Grid, Unitil) – The LDCs do not object to including the reference to Chapter 21N in the GSEP statute.
 However, the Department has already incorporated Chapter 21N into its standard of review for GSEP.
 Fitchburg Gas and Electric Light Company, D.P.U.
 22-GSEP-01, at 8-9 (April 28, 2023) (stating that in reviewing GSEPS, the Department must “prioritize safety, security, reliability of service, affordability, equity and reductions in greenhouse gas emissions to meet statewide greenhouse gas emission limits and sublimits established pursuant to chapter 21N.”) (emphasis added).
 Therefore, as a practical matter, the proposed revision may be unnecessary.
 If the revision is deemed necessary, the LDCs propose the inclusion of the following language: “or to align with the applicable statewide greenhouse gas emission limits and sublimits established pursuant to chapter 21N.”
 This inclusion ensures compliance with Chapter 21N for gas distribution and services.
 The LDCs condition our support of the inclusion of this language on its application to associated methane emissions and not to building code considerations, which are beyond the scope of the stakeholder working group’s statutory mandate as set forth in the Drive Act.